What is the course about?

 If you would like to buy art materials for your personal use outside of the course, City Lit students receive 10% discount off everything* from Cass Art, the UK's leading art supplies retailer.
 Your tutor will advise you on what you should buy.
 You will need to show your enrolment receipt in-store to receive your discount.
 Visit the Charing Cross shop at 13 Charing Cross Road WC2H 0EP or find your local shop at www.cassart.co.uk. *Terms and conditions apply, visit www.cassart.co.uk/students.

 When I've finished, what course can I do next?

 There are a number of other Photoshop courses that are more specifically orientated to Photography or Fine Art as well as more advanced Photoshop courses.

-You may also be interested in developing your digital image skills in courses such as InDesign or Illustrator at Build.
+You may also be interested in developing your digital image skills in courses such as InDesign or Illustrator at City Lit.
 See the CityLit course guide or browse the website for further details.

 See the course guide for term dates and further details